Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 Inhale slowly through the open nostril for a count of 5.

-Now pinch the other nostril and breathe out slowly.
+Now, pinch the other nostril and breathe out slowly.

-Repeat starting with the opposite nostril this time.
+Repeat, starting with the opposite nostril this time.

-Do as many rounds as you’d like.
+Do as many rounds as you find helpful.

 Where to Find Professional Help for Panic Attacks